taichi-dev/taichi/c_api/docs/taichi/taichi_core.h.md

 `function.signal_event`

-Set an event primitive to a signaled state, so the queues waiting upon the event can go on execution.
-If the event has been signaled before, the event MUST be reset with `function.reset_event`; otherwise it is an undefined behavior.
+Sets an event primitive to a signaled state so that the queues waiting for it can go on execution.
+If the event has been signaled, you *must* call `function.reset_event` to reset it; otherwise, an undefined behavior would occur.

 `function.reset_event`